GreenStage/react-central-state/README.md

 # react-central-state
-Easy to use global state for React
+Easy to use global state for React.
-Shared along all components, and updatedes them in a tree-like manner.
+Shared along all components, updating them in a tree-like manner.
+No reducers, no actions, no providers.

 ## Installation

 Requires react *16.4.0* or later